Bogstag/ObsidianRnDVault/ObsidianRnDVault/Areas/Obsidian RnD Vault/Obsidian Command List.md

 ---
 # Obsidian command list

-## Assigned commands sorted by assigned hotkey
+## Assigned commands sorted by assigned keyboard shortcut

-Commands with - as hotkeys are default hotkeys removed by user.
+Commands with - as keyboard shortcuts, are default hotkeys removed by user.

 ```dataviewjs